21 October 2013 : LPOTY 2013

 Please note Northern Lights will NOT be seen at this time of year.

-The course registration will be opened at 1200 hours on Friday 10 May 2013 information relating to the course and a means of paying the deposit for the Lofoten course will be found HERE.
+The course will be opened at 1200 hours on Friday 10 May 2013 information relating to the course and a means of paying any funds for the Lofoten course will be found HERE.

 04 April 2013 : Transient Light Exhibition